Visa Inc. (Visa) operates as a global payments technology company.

-The company has a global set of consumers, merchants, financial institutions and government entities through innovative technologies.
-As a trusted engine of commerce and with new ways to pay, the company is working to provide payment solutions for everyone, everywhere.
-The company focuses on extending, enhancing and investing in its proprietary network, VisaNet, to offer a single connection point for facilitating payment transactions to multiple endpoints through various form factors.
-Through its network, the company offers products, solutions and services that facilitate secure, reliable and efficient money movement for participants in the ecosystem.
+The company is focused on extending, enhancing and investing in the company's proprietary advanced transaction processing network, VisaNet, to offer a single connection point for facilitating payment transactions to multiple endpoints through various form factors.
+As a network of networks enabling global movement of money through all available networks, the company is working to provide payment solutions and services for everyone, everywhere.
+Through the company's network, the company offers products, solutions and services that facilitate secure, reliable and efficient money movement for participants in the ecosystem.

-The company offers a wide range of Visa-branded payment products that its clients, including nearly 15,000 financial institutions, use to develop and offer core business solutions, including credit, debit, prepaid and cash access programs for individual, business and government account holders.
+The company offers a wide range of Visa-branded payment products that the company's clients, including 14,500 financial institutions, use to develop and offer payment solutions or services, including credit, debit, prepaid and cash access programs for individual, business and government account holders.

-The company takes an open partnership approach and seeks to provide value by enabling access to its global network, including offering its technology capabilities through application programming interfaces (APIs).
-The company partners with both traditional and emerging players to innovate and expand the payments ecosystem, allowing them to leverage the resources of its platform to scale and grow their businesses more quickly and effectively.
+The company takes an open partnership approach and seek to provide value by enabling access to the company's global network, including offering the company's technology capabilities through application programming interfaces (APIs).
+The company partners with both traditional and emerging players to innovate and expand the payments ecosystem, allowing them to use the resources of the company's platform to scale and grow their businesses more quickly and effectively.

-The company is accelerating the migration to digital payments and continue to evolve to be a network of networks to enable the movement of money through all available networks.
-The company aims to provide a single connection point so that Visa clients can enable money movement for businesses, governments and consumers, regardless of which network is used to start or complete the transaction.
-This ultimately helps to unify a complex payments ecosystem.
-Visa's network of networks approach creates opportunities by facilitating person-to-person (P2P), business-to-consumer (B2C), business-to-business (B2B), business-to-small business (B2b) and government-to-consumer (G2C) payments, in addition to consumer to business (C2B) payments.
+The company is accelerating the migration to digital payments through the company's network of networks strategy.
+The company intends to provide a single connection point so that Visa clients can enable money movement for businesses, governments and consumers, regardless of which network is used to start or complete the transaction.
+This model ultimately helps to unify a complex payments ecosystem.
+Visa's network of networks approach creates opportunities by facilitating person-to-person (P2P), business-to-consumer (B2C), business-to-business (B2B) and government-to-consumer (G2C) payments, in addition to consumer to business (C2B) payments.

-The company’s strategy is to accelerate its revenue growth in consumer payments, new flows and value added services, and fortify the key foundations of its business model.
-The company remains focused on moving the trillions of consumer spending in cash and checks to cards and digital accounts on Visa's network of networks.
+The company remains focused on moving trillions of dollars of consumer spending in cash and checks to cards and digital accounts on Visa's network of networks.